Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 Let’s revisit the earlier concept we explored, namely the Minimum Detectable Effect (MDE), which posed the question:

-'What is the smallest difference I want my A/B test to be able to detect?’
+'What is the smallest difference I want my Landing page A/B testing to detect?’

 To achieve this minimal detectable difference, it is advisable to test an element that can achieve significance more swiftly.
 This presents us with two viable options: